 - Evil Mentor: While it's one of the fantastic elements, some versions of his tale have him, as a young man, meet a wizard who offers him a Deal with the Devil.
 Shaka then decides he'd rather be a powerful conqueror than marry his beloved.

-- Spear Beats Rifle: Shaka acknowledges firearms as a powerful utility and hopes to train his men with them.
-However, he feels that that the iklwa spear is superior than the rifle because by the time the riflemen reloaded his rifle, he would have been already been swarmed by spear-wielding warriors in close range.note His theory was mostly proven true during the Battle of Isandlwana where the British suffered a major defeat in the battle despite the British technological superiorirty (in addition to being swarmed by spear-wielding warriors.
-It was then flatly debunked when the British came back without being led by an idiot, which resulted in the Zulu Empire going down in a hail of gunfire and artillery with the occasional bayonet thrust.
+- Rock Beats Laser: Or perhaps Spear Beats Rifle: Shaka acknowledged firearms as a powerful utility and hoped to train his men with them.
+However, he felt that that the iklwa spear was superior than the rifle because by the time the riflemen reloaded his rifle, he would have been already been swarmed by spear-wielding warriors in close range.
+His theory bore some fruit nearly 60 years after his death during the Battle of Isandlwana where the British suffered a major defeat in the battle despite the British technological superiority (in addition to being swarmed by spear-wielding warriors).
+It was then flatly debunked later on the same day when a garrison of just 140 men at the fortress of Rorke's Drift managed to repulse a Zulu army of nearly 4,000 soldiers while taking minimal casualties.
+The British eventually came back in a second invasion which resulted in the Zulu Empire going down in a hail of gunfire and artillery with the occasional bayonet thrust.
 Even Isandlwana was a dubious victory in the big picture, because it cost the Zulu far more casualties than the British in a war where the British had both superior firepower and more people.

 - It should be remembered that Shaka died nearly 60 years before Isandlwana; his assumptions about European firearms at the time of his reign were mostly true.
 There's a reason that many of his contemporaries in Europe and North America believed that the socket bayonet was a superior weapon to the actual firearm.